msa-em/nanocartography/01_introduction.md

 sample as well as identification of grain boundary type.
 Finally, the third section explores practical applications of nanocartography; how to correctly calibrate stage motion as well as apply derivations from sections one and two.
-Taken in whole, this Element serves as a rich summary of optimization of TEM data collection and analysis.
+Taken in whole, this work serves as a rich summary of optimization of TEM data collection and analysis.